 Representatives of the inspection panel may attend the final assessment meeting and exam board meeting (the forum for the verification of the final pass list) as observers.
-Attendance is to ensure that due process has been followed and that there are no irregularities in the establishment of the pass list.
+Attendance is to ensure that due process has been followed and that there are no irregularities in creating the pass list.

-There is usually no input from the panel at this meeting, unless the panel have serious concerns which must be raised where they consider that the graduating cohort of students are not sufficiently trained or assessed to be classed as 'safe beginners'.
+There is usually no input from the panel at this meeting, unless the panel have serious concerns, such as where they consider the graduating cohort of students are not sufficiently trained or assessed to be classed as safe beginners.
 Concerns arising from this meeting will be included in the inspection report.